neurolibre/submit/README.md

 NeuroLibre currently welcomes submissions along two tracks:
  - **Tutorial** notebooks related to a workshop in the neuroscience field.
  - **Companion** notebooks for articles posted as preprints in the neuroscience field.
-These workshops notebooks are typically expected to use less than 100 GB, and run in less of an hour, although exceptions may be granted on a case by case basis.
+These workshops notebooks are typically expected to use less than 100 GB disk space, and run in less of an hour, although exceptions may be granted on a case by case basis.

+Each user has 1CPU (up to 2 depending on the server workload) and 4GB RAM  (up to 6GB depending on the server workload), so your notebook is expected to run under this configuration.
+If you need more ressources for a limited period, you can contact an administrator.

 # How are NeuroLibre submissions reviewed?